Monty/WhatsStreamingToday/USAGE.md

 should get saved as .xls or .ods files.
 Spreadsheets uploaded to Google Sheets won't depend on the local file being around.

-Shows in the spreadsheet are in the order they are found on the web.
-If you want to sort by Title, Language, Rating, etc. you should either create a Named Range to sort on or delete the "Totals" row at the end.
+Rows in the spreadsheet are in the order the shows are found on the web.
+If you want to sort by Title, Language, Rating, etc.
+**_and_** have included a "Totals" row by using **-t** you should either create a Named Range to sort on or delete the "Totals" row at the end.
 Otherwise the "Totals" row will wind up in the middle of your spreadsheet.
 You can always get back to the original order